xuan-zhu/xuan-zhu.github.io/_pages/cv.md

 Education
 ------
-* Ph.D. in Mass Communication, graduate minor in Public Health, University of Minnesota, Twin Cities, 2017
+* Ph.D. in Mass Communication, graduate minor in Public Health -- 2017
+  * University of Minnesota, Twin Cities
+* M.A. in Advertising -- 2012
-* M.A. in Advertising, University of Illinois at Urbana-Champaign, 2012
+  * University of Illinois at Urbana-Champaign
+* B.A. in Advertising -- 2010
-* B.A. in Advertising, Xi’an International Studies University, China, 2010
+  * Xi’an International Studies University, China

 Research Interests
 ------